 Sometimes progress is slow, and at other times a client might backslide.

-Even while upholding professional boundaries, you will connect deeply with your clients.
-During their progress, you will have to deal with your emotions while also balancing your client’s emotions and those of their caregivers.
+Even while upholding professional boundaries, you may connect deeply with your clients.
+As they progress, you may need to manage your own emotions while balancing your client’s emotions and those of their caregivers.

-Learn tools that will help you deal with your own emotions.
+Learn tools to help you manage your own emotions.
 By doing this, you will be better able to keep your clients and their caregivers motivated.

 What Happens After Your First Speech Language Pathology Job?